-Within the International MBA—Hong Kong Program, students must complete the following nine required or core courses.
+Within the Hong Kong MBA, students must complete the following nine required or core courses.

 Corporate Financial Reporting